open-telemetry/semantic-conventions/docs/attributes-registry/gen-ai.md

 **[1]:** It's RECOMMENDED to format completions as JSON string matching [OpenAI messages format](https://platform.openai.com/docs/guides/text-generation)
 **[2]:** It's RECOMMENDED to format prompts as JSON string matching [OpenAI messages format](https://platform.openai.com/docs/guides/text-generation)
 **[3]:** The actual GenAI product may differ from the one known by the client.
-For example, when using OpenAI client library to communicate with Mistral, the `gen_ai.system` SHOULD be set to `openai`.
+For example, when using OpenAI client library to communicate with Mistral, the `gen_ai.system` is set to `openai` based on the instrumentation best knowledge.

 `gen_ai.system` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.